Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

 \subsection{Realistic Fingerprinting Scenarios}

-In this work, we focus on fingerprinting scenarios that provide a realistic representation of the conditions under which an adversary has to operate.
-While this may make it harder to design and implement effective attacks, it enables us to draw reliable conclusions about the the capabilities of the adversary in real settings.
-In particular, we focus on three aspects of such scenarios: 1) Number of classes (e.g., webpages, websites), 2) Distributional shift (e.g., content updates), and 3) Shared resources (e.g., common HTML theme, shared images).\\
+We now focus on fingerprinting scenarios that provide a realistic representation of the conditions under which an adversary has to operate.
+While this may make it harder to design and implement effective attacks, it enables us to draw reliable conclusions about the capabilities of the adversary in practical settings.
+In particular, we focus on three aspects of such scenarios: 1) Number of classes (e.g., webpages, websites), 2) Distributional shift (e.g., content updates), and 3) Shared resources (e.g., common HTML theme, shared images).